Benjamin-Walker/pySigLib/README.md

 ### Signatures

-pySigLib implements truncated signature transforms through the function `pysiglib.signature`, which takes as input a path or batch of paths `X`, and a truncation `degree`.</p>
+pySigLib implements truncated signature transforms through the function `pysiglib.sig`, which takes as input a path or batch of paths `X`, and a truncation `degree`.</p>

 `X` can be a numpy array or a torch tensor.
 For a single path, `X` must be of shape